dhanifudin/kubernetes-lab/README.md

   # so that the load generation continues and you can carry on with the rest of the steps
   kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://php-apache; done"
   ```

+  > **Note**: We don't need to expose application, because load testing running
+  > inside the clusters.

 - Watch the load of HorizontalPodAutoscaler